remotivelabs.broker

 The RemotiveBroker can run locally or in RemotiveCloud.
 Connecting to a RemotiveCloud instance requires additional

-authentication parameters—see the remotivelabs.broker.auth
+authentication parameters—see the remotivelabs.broker.auth module for details.

 Installation